Battle of Cable Street: Numbers involved

+Around 500 volunteer St John Ambulance staff were on duty, and the Independent Labour Party and Communists, like the Fascists, set up medical stations to treat their injured.
+The more seriously hurt were taken to St George's Hospital in Wapping, St Peter's Hospital in Bethnal Green (both later destroyed during the Blitz) and the London Hospital in Whitechapel.

 Events

 Tower Hill

-The fascists were to gather from all over southern England, at and around Tower Hill for 2:30 p.m; the first to arrive did so in a piecemeal fashion from around 1:25 p.m; and were vulnerable to groups of hostile local people, around 500 in total, waiting for them.
+The fascists were to gather from all over the country, at and around Tower Hill for 2:30 pm; the first to arrive did so in a piecemeal fashion from around 1:25 pm; and were vulnerable to groups of hostile local people, around 500 in total, waiting for them.
 A party entering Tower Hill from nearby Mark Lane tube station was attacked, as was a group in Mansell Street.
 The anti-fascists also temporarily occupied the Minories.

-The fighting intensified as more BUF members and their opponents arrived, with many BUF arriving in vans whose windows had been reinforced with iron grilles.
+The fighting intensified as more BUF members entered the East End, including elements of the elite Fascist Defence Force arriving at Tower Hill in armoured transport vehicles; with sides reinforced by plate armour, and windows covered with iron grilles.
 A private car bearing the slogan "Mosley shall not pass" drove onto Royal Mint Street, veering through the melee.
 It was attacked by Fascists who police cleared away with a baton charge, the car making its escape.

-At 2pm, the police began the process of separating the factions, by which time there were already a significant number of injuries including Tommy Moran, who was leading the BUF force until Mosley's later arrival.
+The casualties in this stage of fighting included Tommy Moran, who was leading the BUF force until Mosley's later arrival.
+Moran resumed command after receiving first aid.

+At 2pm, the fighting took on a three-way character as police began the process of separating the factions.
+During this fighting the Police attacked and were attacked by both fascists and anti-fascists.

-There was fierce fighting as police then moved on the counter-protesters to clear the crossroads where Royal Mint Street, Leman Street, Dock Street and Cable Street meet.
+After separating the factions, there was then fierce fighting as police then moved to clear counter-protesters from the crossroads where Royal Mint Street, Leman Street, Dock Street and Cable Street meet.
 The counter-protesters were moved onto these neighbouring streets, including a large number forced into Dock Street.